cdeodorico/Gama/README.md

 | `Ctrl` + `C` | Copy the selection as TSV — paste straight into Excel |

 With nothing selected, `Ctrl` + `C` copies the whole view.
-Only the visible columns are copied, so hide what you don't want first.
+Only the visible columns are copied, so hide what you don't want first via filters, column logical control, etc..

 ## Files and tabs